 The most successful destinations are clear about what their unique selling points are as well as how and why these appeal to their visitors.
-Themes let visitors know what we are about and what's on offer.
 By setting out these themes and target markets and communicating them clearly, it is hoped that all organisations in the sector can see where they fit into the bigger picture and how to prioritise their thinking and resources.
-Themes also enable organisations to be more joined up, to work together on itineraries or joint marketing and events which will increase dwell time and spend.